Orca: Behaviour

 Day-to-day orca behaviour generally consists of foraging, travelling, resting and socializing.
 Orcas frequently engage in surface behaviour such as breaching (jumping completely out of the water) and tail-slapping.
 These activities may have a variety of purposes, such as courtship, communication, dislodging parasites, or play.
 Spyhopping is a behaviour in which a whale holds its head above water to view its surroundings.
 Resident orcas swim alongside porpoises and other dolphins.

+Orcas will engage in surplus killing, that is, killing that is not designed to be for food.
+As an example, a BBC film crew witnessed orcas in British Columbia playing with a male Steller sea lion to exhaustion, but not eating it.

+Some orcas have been observed swimming with dead salmon on their heads, resembling hats.